mickfuzz/makecode-platformer-101/courseOverview.md

 There are different elements we can add to out game or change about our game.
 Each change may be small but may make big changes for the the person playing it.
 You are now going to get cracking with your game making.
 At the end of this session we'll do some play testing of our games.

+#### Using Game Patterns:
-***Game Patterns:*** Game Patterns are the kind of features that we might find in many games.
+Game Patterns are the kind of features that we might find in many games.
 For example a common pattern you may know is that when you finish one level of a game you progress to the next level.
 Having a game with level is a game pattern.

 Another fun way is to keep adding in different game patterns.
 There are many ways of thinking about these patterns